java2script/java2script/README.md

-These notes are for Java developers who want to convert their Java applets or Java applications to JavaScript, allowing continued one-source development of both Java and JavaScript.
+These notes are for Java developers who want to convert their Java applets or Java applications to JavaScript, allowing continued, simultaneous one-source development of both Java and JavaScript.

 Developers of java2script/SwingJS itself should read README-developers.md